EEHarbor/low_list/readme.md

 ### Each tag

-Use the Each tag to loop through a list to charachter-separated items.
+Use the Each tag to loop through a list to character-separated items.

 #### Parameters

 - `items=`: the items you want to loop through, separated by the character given in the `sep` parameter.
 Use a colon `:` to separate keys and values.